 Do not immerse the area in water or have shower spray directly in area

-Do not exercise where you will be sweating heavily
+Do not exercise where your heart rate is elevated and you will be sweating

 Do not wear make-up on your forehead or eyebrows (for eyebrow tattoo), eyeliner ( for lash enhancement/eyeliner tattoo) or lips (for lip blush tattoo).